-L PAGE 2 OF 2 SUBJECT: PRODUCT SALES 3.6.3 AGLC retains the right to request a sample for analysis, if required.
-3.6.4 All warranties and indemnifications shall survi any purchase made by AGLC pursuant to this a - 3.6.5 Agencies are not permitted to impose a minim product per licensee. num order quantity per GUIDELIN ES 3.6.6 (Deleted Jul 2021) 3.6.7 For a list of non-liquor products a liquor sto should refer to Subsection 4.3 of the Retail L (link: Retail Liquor Store Handbook).
-3.6.8 Agencies may impose a maximum order qua licensee. antity per product per
+LIQUUN AU ENCY HANDBOOK PAGE 2 OF 2 SUBJECT: PRODUCT SALES 3.6.3 AGLC retains the right to request a sample for a analysis, if required.
+3.6.4 All warranties and indemnifications shall survivany purchase made by AGLC pursuant to this ag - 3.6.5 Agencies are not permitted to impose a minim product per licensee. um order quantity per GUIDELIN ES 3.6.6 (Deleted Jul 2021) 3.6.7 For a list of non-liquor products a liquor sto should refer to Subsection 4.3 of the Retail L (link: Retail Liquor Store Handbook). , , , 3.6.8 Agencies may impose a maximum order qualicensee. intity per product per